epics-base/pvaPy/documentation/streamingFramework.md

 All tests described in this section have been performed with PvaPy version 5.1.0 (Python 3.9 conda package) on a 64-bit linux machine with 96 logical cores (Intel Xeon Gold 6342 CPU with hyperthreading enabled) running at 3.5 GHz, and with 2TB of RAM.
-Image server and all consumers were running on the same machine.
+Note that image server and all consumers were running on the same machine, and hence were using the loopback device.
+If these tests were performed using multiple machines, results would vary significantly depending on the network connection between the machines, network configuration, etc.

 ### Throughput Tests